MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/ns-acxstreams-acx_stream_callbacks.md

 The ACX_STREAM_CALLBACKS structure identifies the driver callbacks for streaming to the ACX framework.
 This structure is a part of the [ACX_PIN_CONFIG structure]().

-TODO: DocsTeam - need link to this struct topic when AcxPint header is documented.
+TODO: DocsTeam - need link to this struct topic when AcxPin header is documented.

 ## -struct-fields

 ### -field Size

-The size of the callbacks structure TBD in bytes???.
+The length, in bytes, of this structure.

 ### -field EvtAcxStreamPrepareHardware